sfuller14/uhh/webdev_snippets.md

     };
     ```

-    * EXCEPT the latter syntax gets hoisted but the former syntax does not
+  * ...EXCEPT the latter syntax gets hoisted but the former syntax does not
     * Hoisting is the process of moving function declarations to the top of the file
     * This means that the function can be called before it is defined
     * This is not possible with arrow functions
 * Arrow functions are anonymous functions
   * An anonymous function is a function that doesn't have a name -- it is typically stored in a variable
   * E.g. `const myFunc = function() { ... };` is a named function but `const myFunc = () => { ... };` is an anonymous function
   * The difference is that named functions can be called anywhere in the code but anonymous functions can only be called after they are defined
 * They are useful when you want to pass a function as an argument to another function or when you want to write a concise function
 * They are also useful when you want to preserve the value of `this` in the context of the function.
   * E.g. `const myFunc = () => { this.value = 1; };` will set the value of `this` to the global object (i.e. `window` in the browser)
 * The `const` keyword is used to declare arrow functions
-    * The reason for this is that arrow functions are anonymous functions so
+  * The reason for this is that arrow functions are anonymous functions so they must be stored in a variable

-* Write Arrow Functions with Parameters
+#### Write Arrow Functions with Parameters

   ```javascript
   const myConcat = (arr1, arr2) => arr1.concat(arr2);